 Interested DFIs may submit the application form to be a qualified DFI to the BNM FEP department.

-The liberalisation aims to facilitate their investment in key growth areas in Malaysia.
+The liberalisation aims to facilitate investment into key growth areas in Malaysia.

 This includes the electrical and electronics (E&E) industry, technology adoption, sustainability and data centres.